msskzx/problem-solvn/qa/data_mining/clustering.md

 - spherical
 - k
-- no noise
+- no notion of noise

 ## DBSCAN Steps

 - init: minPts, e
 - repeat:
  - visit unseen x
-  - if in neighborhood start a new cluster
+  - if in neighborhood add to cluster or start a new cluster
   - else noise

 ## DBSCAN advantages

 - no k
 - arbitrary shaped clusters
-- noise
+- notion of noise

 ## DBSCAN disadvantages